-What is Hepatitis?
+What Is Hepatitis?

 abdomen.
-It performs many critical functions that affect metabolism throughout the body, including:
+It performs many critical functions that affect metabolism throughout

-- bile production that is essential to digestion
+- bile production that’s essential to digestion

 - filtering of toxins from the body

-- excretion of bilirubin, cholesterol, hormones, and drugs
+- excretion of bilirubin, cholesterol, hormones,

 - metabolism of carbohydrates, fats, and proteins

-proteins essential to metabolic functions)
+proteins essential to metabolic functions

 - synthesis of plasma proteins, such as albumin